-When Winners Immediately Cancel: When a follow-up lottery winner cancels without paying the lottery deposit, the Grand Canyon National Park River Permits Office will either release the unclaimed launch through a subsequent lottery or, if the launch is soon, reach out by phone to runners-up from that lottery and award it by phone to the first runner-up (based on the random order generated for the lottery by the noncommercial river system) who answers their phone and decides to accept the launch date.
-The River Permits Office makes these calls using a runner-up list generated by the system for the particular lottery and launch date.
+When Winners Immediately Cancel: When a follow-up lottery winner cancels without paying the lottery deposit, the Grand Canyon National Park River Permits Office will either release the unclaimed launch date through a subsequent lottery or, if the launch is soon, contact runners-up from that lottery and award the date to the first runner-up who replies back accepting the launch date.
+The River Permits Office makes these contacts using a runner-up list generated by the system for the particular lottery and launch date.
 This list uses the same random order that the lottery used.
 Trip leaders who won a date in the lottery are not included on the runner-up list, even if the now available date fell higher on their preferred list of dates than the date they won.

-The data supplied below comes from noncommercial river lotteries run between 2007 and Aug 2020.
+The data supplied below comes from noncommercial river lotteries run between 2007 and Jan-4-2024.
 For additional information about lottery chances/points and answers to many other questions, please see our Frequently Asked Questions document.

 To contact the River Permits Office